jeffszuhay/Merge-Fields/README.md

 If you follow along, step by step, you should see a logical progression from beginning to end.
 The rationale and choices for each step will be described elsewhere.
 This repository will only show the successful result of each stage of development.

+If time has passed, and you want to see the progression but I still have not given the rationale elsewhere, I recommend that you go from one step to the next, perhaps a day at a time, using a diff facility to see what changed between steps.
+Also, don't forget to play with various inputs and with the test programs.

 The source code is free for you to use and modify as you see fit.
+If you use this code, it would be polite if you gave me credit as the original author.
-By doing so, however, you assume all responsibility for the use of this code and hold me in no way liable for any outcome of your use.
+By doing so, however, you assume all responsibility for the use of this code and release me from any liability for any outcome of your use of this code.
-You touched it?
-Or you broke it?
-Then you bought it.
+In other words, if you touched it or you broke it, then you bought it; it's yours.